FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Replaces the position of the block that the player is looking at within 100 blocks.

 ### `{playerTargetEntity(100)}`
-Replaces the position of the entity the player is looking at within 100 blocks.
+Replaces the UUID of the entity the player is looking at within 100 blocks.

 ### `{hasPerm(perm.command)}`
 Replaces whether the player has permission.